apache/asterixdb/README.md

 * Maven 3.1.1 or newer.
 * Java 7 or newer.

-Additionally to run all the integration tests you should be running `sshd` locally, and have passwordless ssh logins.
+Additionally to run all the integration tests you should be running `sshd` locally, and have passwordless ssh logins enabled for the account which is running the tests.

 ##Documentation